RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2020-05-26-object-detection-models-review.md

 ---
 title: "Object detection models review"
-excerpt: "The template has been set up to administer equations"
+excerpt: "General review of object detection papers to improve the paper and the experiments."

 sidebar:
   nav: "docs"